 The study of comparative higher education is a logical extension of the multi-disciplinary strengths of the Institute's graduate programs.
-IHE seeks to ensure that the next generation of scholars, leaders, and policymakers understand the importance of thinking internationally, and have a grasp of the social, cultural, political, and governance issues facing higher education worldwide.
+The McBee Institute of Higher Education (MIHE) seeks to ensure that the next generation of scholars, leaders, and policymakers understand the importance of thinking internationally, and have a grasp of the social, cultural, political, and governance issues facing higher education worldwide.

-- The Institute is a partner in the new Higher Education Initiative for Southeastern Europe (HEISEE).
-This new regional initiative will operate as an independent entity serving the countries comprising its membership and offering opportunities for networking for regional consultations, communications, conferences and meetings.
-The IHE will pursue the overarching goal of enhancing postsecondary education throughout the region
+The McBee Institute is a partner in the Higher Education Initiative for Southeastern Europe (HEISEE).
+This regional initiative, based in Rijeka, operates as an independent entity serving the countries comprising its membership and offering opportunities for networking for regional consultations, communications, conferences and meetings. the Institute is assisting with the overarching goal of enhancing postsecondary education throughout the region.

-- The IHE executive doctorate in higher education, based in Atlanta, has an international perspective that is embedded in the courses and activities.
-The program will also include sessions abroad each summer: one in Europe with CHEPS, the Center for Higher Education Policy Studies at the University of Twente; and during the second year the group travels to China, working with our partners at Peking University and Beijing Normal University.
+The Executive Ed.D.
+Program in Higher Education Management, based in Atlanta, has an international component that is embedded in the courses and activities.
+The program also includes a summer session abroad in the Netherlands led by leading scholars from CHEPS, the Center for Higher Education Policy Studies at the University of Twente.

-- Over the past several years, the Institute has hosted visiting scholars from around the world — including China, South Korea, West Indies, Turkey, and Finland — and continued its training work, including in Croatia with an annual workshop on higher education management funded by the U.S. Department of State.
+Over the past several years, the McBee Institute has hosted visiting scholars from around the world — including China, South Korea, West Indies, Turkey, and Finland — and continues its training work, including in Croatia with workshops on higher education management funded by the U.S. Department of State and local partners.

-Xu returned to IHE on a government grant.
+Xu returned to the McBee Institute on a government grant.
 Over the spring semester 2017, she completed an assigned study on the funding for humanities and social sciences in American higher education, continued working on a study on MOOCs—of which she is principle investigator—and explored critical issues in higher education in both China and the United States.

-In addition, she helped plan the itinerary for the week-long visit to China by students in IHE’s executive Ed.D. program in higher education administration.
+In addition, she helped plan the itinerary for the week-long visit to China by students in the Institute's executive Ed.D. program in higher education administration.
 “It is an honor to be part of the work in IHE,” said Xu, who traveled to Atlanta twice to help prepare Ed.D. students for the trip.
-“I wanted to make sure they would be well-received on their visit.”
+“I wanted to make sure they would be well received on their visit.”

 In the field of lifelong learning, Xu was a core member of a national project on establishing a learning society in China, and she was coordinator of Research Network 4 (National Strategies for Lifelong Learning) of the Asia-Europe Meeting (ASEM) Education and Research Hub for Lifelong Learning.